CENTCOM Denies IRGC Claims of Striking US Fifth Fleet HQ and Air Base in Bahrain

 Incident Background

 Multiple explosions were initially reported at US military bases in Bahrain, as cited by Tasnim news agency.
-The IRGC had originally claimed responsibility by citing a US aerial projectile attack on an Iranian tanker near the Strait of Hormuz, which it said damaged the vessel's engine room.
-The IRGC has now superseded that account, identifying the Qeshm Island communications tower strike as the actual basis for its retaliatory action.
+The IRGC had originally claimed responsibility, citing a US aerial projectile attack on an Iranian tanker near the Strait of Hormuz.
+The IRGC subsequently superseded that account, identifying the Qeshm Island communications tower strike as the basis for its alleged retaliatory action.
+CENTCOM's denial now directly challenges the IRGC's narrative in its entirety.
+No details regarding casualties or the scale of any damage have been confirmed based on available source material.